ITNaveen/jenkins-tools_installation/notes/multibranch.md

 git checkout -b stage
 then remove all jenkins file from this branch then push.
-Now i have scanned branch from multibranch job but it couldn.t detect that. i will now add jenkinsfile and see what happen -
+Now i have scanned branch from multibranch job but it couldn.t detect that. i will now add jenkinsfile and see what happen, so now stage is visible as well.